nickkrauthamer/Raspberry-Pi-Doorlock-/Day 2.md

 # Downloading Vocie StevenHickson Voice Activation
 ## Initializing
 Check whether microphone or webcam is detected by Raspberry Pi and the microphone volumes are high.
-First step is to check webcam and microphone are listed using the following command
+First step is to check webcam and microphone are listed using the following command.
 ```shell
 lsusb
 ```